Danny-Engelman/ITpings/README.md

 * Get (almost) live updates of new information
 * Issue an alarm when a device was not seen for over an hour

-From a simple SPA page it evolved into a labour of love, especially since I develop by the "Only necessary dependencies" rule.
+From a simple SPA page it evolved into a labour of love, especially since I always try to develop by the _'Use only necessary dependencies'_ rule.
-So I ditched React and Angular, considered Vue, and eventually went with Native ES6 WebComponents
+So I ditched React and Angular, considered Vue, and eventually went with Native ES6 WebComponents (Hey!
+I am in charge now, using ES6, so my Dashboard does not work in crappy old-fashioned browsers )

 I hereby give donate her with an MIT License to the Open Source community,